Tylenol Side Effects

 Can Tylenol Cause High Blood Pressure?

-Tylenol and other acetaminophen products are known to cause blood pressure in some people, according to the National Library of Medicine.
+Tylenol and other acetaminophen products can cause high blood pressure in some people, according to the National Library of Medicine.

 There were 890 FAERS reports of increased blood pressure and 489 reports of decreased blood pressure after taking acetaminophen at the start of 2024.